JulianadFreitas/JulianadFreitas/README.md

 - 🎧  &nbsp; I likeI to listen music on my free time

-- 👩‍💻 &nbsp;  Looking for new opportunities
+- 👩‍💻 &nbsp; I'm passionate about solving problems and learning.
+Always open to new challenges and ready to face changes.